 Net cash used in operating activities of \$75.6 million for the nine months ended March 31, 2019 was primarily due to a net loss of \$148.2 million and a decrease in net change in operating assets and liabilities of \$18.7 million, partially offset by non-cash adjustments of \$91.3 million.
-The decrease in net operating assets and liabilities was primarily due to an \$86.5 million increase in inventories due to increased inventory levels and a \$14.9 million increase in prepaid expenses and other current assets driven by general growth; partially offset by an \$80.7 million increase in accounts payable and accrued expenses related to growth of expenditures to support general business growth.
+The decrease in net operating assets and liabilities was primarily due to an \$86.5 million increase in inventory levels as a result of our introduction of the Peloton Tread, as well as our expansion into the United Kingdom and Canada, and a \$14.9 million increase in prepaid expenses and other current assets driven by general growth; partially offset by an \$80.7 million increase in accounts payable and accrued expenses related to growth of expenditures to support general business growth.
 Non-cash adjustments primarily consisted of stock-based compensation expense of \$76.0 million of which \$61.7 million related to a tender offer completed in October 2018.